lompabo/aiiti-02-2021/README.md

 ---
-title: AI in the Industry Tutorials (Density Estimation for Anomaly Detection)
+title: AI in the Industry Tutorials (Anomaly Detection on Sequential Data)
 author: michele.lombardi2@unibo.it
 ---

-# Density Estimation for Anomaly Detection #
+# Anomaly Detection on Sequential Data #

 This is one of a series of tutorials that are part of the "AI in the Industry" course at [University of Bologna](https://www.unibo.it/it).
 Each tutorial tackles a simplified industrial problem and aims at showing how similar problem can be tackled using AI techniques, from Machine Learning to Combinatorial Optimization (and later on their combination).